RINT3579/RINT3579/README.md

 # 👋 Hi there, I’m REI TAKAHASHI
 I am in my second year for my master's in computer science.
 - 👀 I’m interested in Front-End Technologies
-- 🌱 I’m currently learning Vue.js ，React and Python
+- 🌱 I’m currently learning Rails Vue.js ，React and Python

 <!---
 RINT3579/RINT3579 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.